 You can only apply to Oxford or Cambridge.
-You should then include 4 other University choices on the UCAS form.
+You should then include 4 other university choices on the UCAS form.
 Entries for Oxford and Cambridge, and for Medicine, Dentistry and Veterinary Medicine, must be in by 15 October.
 UCAS will accept applications from 1 September.

-You should discuss your intentions of applying for Oxbridge early on in the Lower Sixth, with your subject teachers and Year Head and tutor.
+You should discuss your intentions of applying for Oxbridge early on in the Lower Sixth with the Assistant Head (Sixth Form) as well as your Subject Teachers and Tutor.